My Favorite Fantasy: Background

 "My Favorite Fantasy" comes from McCoy's album My Favorite Fantasy which was made up of original McCoy compositions and was co-produced with Charles Kipps.
 While "My Favorite Fantasy" was charting, another composition of his, "Don't Pity Me" by Faith Hope & Charity was seeing chart action in the same Billboard and Cash Box charts.

 The album was reviewed in the March 25 issue of Billboard.
 The reviewer noted that McCoy seemed to have mellowed in his direction musically.
 A Top Album Pick, the songs "That's the Story of My Life", "Two Points", "Before and After", "Wings of Love" plus "You're So Right for Me" etc. were recommended as "Best cuts", but "My Favorite Fantasy" wasn't selected then.
-Two weeks later, it was in the Soul recommended section of Billboard's Top Single Picks for the week of April 8, 1978.
+Two weeks later, it was in the Soul recommended section of Billboards Top Single Picks for the week of April 8, 1978.

 Released on MCA 40885, the song was one of the Record World Single Picks for April 8, 1978.
 Referring to the song as a melodic dance number and an r&b natural with wistful and amorous lyrics, the reviewer also noted McCoy's capability as a vocalist and producer.
 Also in the same issue, along with the sleeper, "Woman to Woman" by Barbara Mandrell and the album, Let's Get Together by the Detroit Emeralds, it was one of the three R&B Picks of the week.
 The reviewer there noted the strong backbeat which led to heavy danceable rhythm.

 The song was also issued on 12" 45.